 {252}

 @1 Samuel 8: 18.
-But &#8220;ye said unto me, Nay; but a king shall reign over us: when the Lord your God was your king,&#8221; I Sam.
-12: 12.
+But "ye said unto me, Nay; but a king shall reign over us: when the Lord your God was your king," @1 Samuel 12: 12.

 We see here passages which shew, with the most entire evidence (unless the Lord willed that the people should reject Himself; unless, which is impossible, He willed a great sin, see @1 Samuel 12: 17, 19), that it is not possible that God willed the royalty of Saul.
 There is a collateral proof that this was not the royalty willed of God, viz., in that the entire responsibility of maintaining its relationship with God is left to the people.
 (See end of chapter 12.)
-But the people having shewn that they could not do without that intermediate power&#8212; could not walk with God in direct relationship, and God having also manifested the evil, the door opens for the accomplishment of His counsels in Christ: for there was a royalty which had its place in the counsels of God&#8212;even that of Christ&#8212;whose forerunner and type the Lord Himself raises up, without the will or thought of the people finding any entrance whatsoever.
-We have already seen the manner in which God (in @Psalm 78) passes from His judgment upon Shiloh, by the way He had abandoned the tabernacle for ever, to His own choice, viz., to David and to the place of His throne in the midst of His people &#8212;the place chosen for His abode.
-Compare @Psalm 132: 17, where it is written, &#8220;There will I make the horn of David to bud: I have ordained a lamp for mine anointed.&#8221;
+But the people having shewn that they could not do without that intermediate power -- could not walk with God in direct relationship, and God having also manifested the evil, the door opens for the accomplishment of His counsels in Christ: for there was a royalty which had its place in the counsels of God -- even that of Christ -- whose forerunner and type the Lord Himself raises up, without the will or thought of the people finding any entrance whatsoever.
+We have already seen the manner in which God (in @Psalm 78) passes from His judgment upon Shiloh, by the way He had abandoned the tabernacle for ever, to His own choice, viz., to David and to the place of His throne in the midst of His people -- the place chosen for His abode.
+Compare @Psalm 132: 17, where it is written, "There will I make the horn of David to bud: I have ordained a lamp for mine anointed."

-Such was the royalty willed of God. &#8220;The Lord hath sought him a man after his own heart, and the Lord hath commanded him to be captain over his people,&#8221; @1 Samuel 13: 14.
-And again, &#8220;Fill thine horn with oil, and go, I will send thee to Jesse, the Bethlehemite, for I have provided me a king among his sons,&#8221; chapter 16: 1.
+Such was the royalty willed of God.
+"The Lord hath sought him a man after his own heart, and the Lord hath commanded him to be captain over his people," @1 Samuel 13: 14.
+And again, "Fill thine horn with oil, and go, I will send thee to Jesse, the Bethlehemite, for I have provided me a king among his sons," chapter 16: 1.
 Having anointed him, it is David who is the true chief and leader of Israel, even during the reign of Saul.
-The Lord also said to him, speaking of Solomon, &#8220;I will not take my mercy away from him, as I took it from him that was before thee,&#8221; @1 Chronicles 17: 13.
-And in @Psalm 89, where the bounties of God concentrate upon David, type of the true Well-beloved:&#8212;
+The Lord also said to him, speaking of Solomon, "I will not take my mercy away from him, as I took it from him that was before thee," @1 Chronicles 17: 13.
+And in @Psalm 89, where the bounties of God concentrate upon David, type of the true Well-beloved: --

-&#8220;Then thou spakest in vision to thy holy one, and saidst, I have laid help upon one that is mighty; I have exalted one chosen out of the people.
-I have found David my servant; with my holy oil have I anointed him: with whom my hand shall be established: mine arm also shall strengthen him.&#8221;{pb 253}
+"Then thou spakest in vision to thy holy one, and saidst, I have laid help upon one that is mighty; I have exalted one chosen out of the people.
+I have found David my servant; with my holy oil have I anointed him: with whom my hand shall be established: mine arm also shall strengthen him."

+{253}